perforce/helix-authentication-service/README.md

 **Client ID** value to the `OIDC_CLIENT_ID` setting in the service config.
 Likewise for the **Client Secret** value.

-The one other change to make in the Auth0 application configuration is the addition of the **Allowed Callback URLs** under *Settings*.
-As with the other providers, put the service callback URL, either `https://svc.doc:3000/oidc/callback` or `https://svc.doc:3000/saml/sso` as appropriate for the protocol
+The first of two additional changes to make in the Auth0 application configuration is the addition of the **Allowed Callback URLs** under *Settings*.
+As with the other providers, put the service callback URL, either `https://svc.doc:3000/oidc/callback` or `https://svc.doc:3000/saml/sso` as appropriate for the protocol.
+The second change is to the **Allowed Logout URLs** under *Settings*; put both `https://svc.doc:3000` and `https://svc.doc:3000/saml/slo` for OIDC and SAML, respectively.

 ### SAML 2.0